guriandoro/docker/pxc/3-node-pxc/README.md

 # docker-compose up -d
 ```

-to spawn the process in the background (as daemon).
+to spawn the process in the background (in detached mode).

 As an alternative to using the -d switch, you can just CTRL-Z at the end of the process,
 and use `bg` to leave it as a background job.